The Current State of Pedestrian Safety in San Jose

 Contact A Pedestrian Accident Attorney in San Jose

-A Campbell pedestrian accident attorney at the Solution Now Law Firm can help guide you through the process of filing an insurance claim if you have been hit as a pedestrian.
+A San Jose pedestrian accident attorney at the Solution Now Law Firm can help guide you through the process of filing an insurance claim if you have been hit as a pedestrian.
 We will take over the legal work so that you can focus on making a full recovery.
 If your loved one was killed by a vehicle while walking, we can help you file a wrongful death lawsuit.
-Contact our Campbell offices at 408-256-2871 to schedule a free consultation.
+Contact our San Jose offices at 408-256-2871 to schedule a free consultation.